Contributed By Aequitas Law LLP

-Singapore organisations outside the EU must exercise compliance with the GDPR if those organisations: (i) process personal data of individuals in the EU; or (ii) monitor the behaviour of individuals in the EU.
+Singapore organisations outside the EU must exercise compliance with the GDPR if those organisations either process the personal data of individuals in the EU or monitor the behaviour of individuals in the EU.

-All NGOs and SROs in Singapore are subject to the same rules and regulations stipulated under the PDPA.
+All NGOs and self-regulatory organisations (SROs) in Singapore are subject to the same rules and regulations stipulated under the PDPA.

 The PDPA has a limited scope of enforcement and the Act itself does not apply to all sectors.
 Notably, the PDPA does not apply to the public sector or government agencies.
 Public sector agencies are governed by the standards of data protection rules such as the Public Sector (Governance) Act 2018 (PSGA) and Government Instruction Manuals.